 South Jeju Highlights – Nature, Flowers, and UNESCO Wonders

-Start your journey with a light hike on Eoseungsaengak Trail, where you can feel the beauty of Hallasan and its volcanic landscape.
-The short, scenic path is perfect for all ages and offers sweeping views of Jeju’s forests and sky.
+Start your journey with a light hike on the Eoseungsaengak Trail, enjoying wide views of Hallasan and Jeju’s volcanic landscape.

-End your day at O’sulloc Tea Museum, where green tea fields stretch to the horizon and you can relax with Jeju’s finest teas and desserts.
+End your day at O’sulloc Tea Museum, surrounded by green tea fields and Jeju’s signature tea flavors.

-A perfect route to experience Jeju’s mountain, sea, flowers, and flavors — all in one unforgettable southern journey
+A perfect route to experience Jeju’s mountains, flowers, sea, and flavors — all in one unforgettable southern journey.

 Embark on our journey with the mesmerizing Eoseungsaengak Trekking Course, a hidden gem embodying Jeju's natural wonders.
 This trail offers both scenic beauty and a rich cultural experience, promising an unforgettable journey into Jeju's UNESCO-recognized wonders.
 Whether you're an avid hiker or a nature enthusiast, this course is your key to unlocking the essence of Jeju.